Marium-pixel/website-portfolio/README.md

 # website-portfolio
-project for creating a website portfolio using html and css
+project for creating a website portfolio using html and css and javascript